Montegrappa's Most Legendary Pens (And Who Wrote With Them)

 Used by: Paulo Coelho

-The Extra 1930 is Montegrappa's tribute to vintage elegance — featuring celluloid barrels, sterling silver trim, and an 18K gold nib.
+Extra 1930 is Montegrappa's tribute to vintage elegance — with a celluloid body, sterling silver accents, and an 18K gold tip.
 It embodies classic Italian design and timeless balance.

-Paulo Coelho, author of The Alchemist, used this pen in his writing rituals, praising its tactile connection to thought and emotion.
-For him, the pen was a vessel of intent.
+Paulo Coelho, the author of The Alchemist , used this pen in his writing rituals, praising its tactile connection to thought and feeling.
+For him, the pen was a vessel for intention.

 2. Montegrappa Chaos (Limited Edition)